peterjc/kana-chording-ke/hands-down-on-jis-macbook.md

 * `,` + `A` for `(`
 * `;` + `U` for `[`

-There are more combos defined in the script.
+There are 2-key vertical combos defined in the script for symbols.